ayeai/ayevdi/README.md

 ```
 Caution: Please backup your data including server / system configuartion prior to executing any of the software / tools given on this page.
 There are no warranties whatsoever and you are using these software / tools at your own risk, subject to GNU GPL v2 license and applicable copyright notices.

+Great!
+Congratulations.
+You have AyeVDI working on your system now.
+Just point your browser to your server and start using AyeVDI.

 ## Setup front-end
 Note: TBD - OST needed for scripted deployment of profiles and scenarios